The Lectionary provides a wealth of Scriptural inspiration for this weekend’s celebration of the gift of the Spirit at Pentecost.

 As usual, there is too much beauty and richness for us to deal with it all in depth.
-I was minded only to deal with the Sunday Mass Readings, but the Vigil’s selections are just too rich to pass without a brief comment on each:
+Nonetheless, here's a go:

 The First Reading Options for the Vigil:

 - Genesis 11:1-9.
 This the Tower of Babel narrative.
 Holy Mother Church suggests this reading because it is a kind of “bookend” near the beginning of Scripture that pairs with a “bookend” near the end of the Scriptural story: Pentecost.
 Notice the contrast and comparison between Babel and Pentecost: in both cases, all humanity is represented (the list of nations in Gen 10 is roughly summarized in contemporaneous terminology by St. Luke in Acts 2:9-11).
 In both cases, there is confusion because of speaking.
 At Babel, they are confused because they do not understand.
 At Pentecost, they are confused because they do understand.
 The Tower of Babel tells us how mankind was fractured.
 Pentecost tells us how mankind is reunited as a family: by the Spirit, which forms the Church, which is the new Family of God.
 Notice that at Pentecost, Peter’s leadership and preaching is highlighted (Acts 2:14-42).
 Peter’s role in the Spirit-unified Family of God is crucial.
 Without his leadership, the Family breaks up into autocephalous communions or various denominations.
 Only where his Spirit-empowered leadership is respected does the Family maintain its transnational unity.